Will My Spouse Receive My VA Disability When I Die?

 - They have a child with the veteran–in some cases, even if the survivor and the deceased veteran were not legally married, AND

-In most situations, a surviving spouse who remarries will lose DIC benefits.
-However, there are some exceptions.
-A surviving spouse who remarries or remarried after January 5, 2021, and is or was at least 55 years of age at the time of remarriage remains eligible for DIC benefits.
-If the surviving spouse remarried between December 16, 2003, and January 4, 2021, they would need to have been at least 57 years old at the time of remarriage to continue receiving benefits.
 A surviving spouse who remarries before the minimum age does not get their benefits reinstated when they reach the required age–those benefits are permanently forfeited.
 The one exception is that if the widow or widower of a disabled veteran is receiving DIC benefits and loses them due to remarriage, they may be able to get benefits reinstated if the new marriage ends.
 That could mean that the new spouse died, that the marriage was annulled, or that the marriage ended in divorce.

 How Much Can a Surviving Spouse Get in DIC Benefits?

-- If the veteran was rated totally disabled (including TDIU) for at least 8 years prior to their death and the surviving spouse was married to them during that full period, an additional benefit of $342.46/month is available.
+- If the veteran was rated totally disabled (including TDIU) for at least 8 years prior to their death and the surviving spouse was married to them during that full period, an additional benefit of $360.85/month is available.

 - If there are children under the age of 18, there are two different amounts added to the base monthly DIC benefit: